gaudot/SlicerDentalSegmentator/README.md

 <img src="https://github.com/gaudot/SlicerDentalSegmentator/raw/main/Screenshots/8.png" width="500"/>

-Unzip the weight file in the `DentalSegmentator\Resources\ML\SegmentationModel` folder.
+Unzip the weight file in the `DentalSegmentator\Resources\ML` folder.

 Create a `download_info.json` file containing the path to the downloaded zip file for future reference :